csye6225TA/Assignment_2_hidden_tests/hidden_unit_test_2/README.md

 - **Expected Behavior**: The server should return `{'result': -1}` to indicate that the load operation failed.

 ### Note
-During testing, the reponse has been modified to match what the server returns
+During testing, the reponse has been modified according to the server response of the repository.